linode/developers/README.md

 This will SSH into every library box, pull the latest library from GitHub, and build the site.
 You'll need to be keyed for the library boxes for this to work.

+If you want to build locally for testing purposes, you can do so like this:

+	$ bundle exec middleman build

+This optionally takes a --verbose flag as well.
+Piping the output of this command into `grep error` is a good way to spot broken files.

 # Development

 These notes are for those who wish to develop against docsmith itself, *not* for those who wish to edit the Library.